Auth Command

 Overview

 The auth command provides a secure way to authenticate with GitHub using OAuth device flow.
-This eliminates the need to manually create and manage personal access tokens.
+This works exactly like gh auth login from the GitHub CLI, providing seamless access to all your repositories without needing to manually create and manage personal access tokens.

 Subcommands